Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 I love making money online.
 It is the most lucrative way to earn passive income, you cannot do this as an Uber driver.

 For example, one of my blog sites can generate over $7,000 per month income.
 This is just 1 website.
-I love to share this story to show you a better way to make money besides become a rideshare driver.
+I share my story in a popular eBook, How I Make Money Online, to show you a better way to make money besides becoming a rideshare driver.

-If you want to know more, just follow the link below to learn
+If you want to know more, just download a free copy of the eBook.

 As an Uber Driver, we do enjoy the flexibility of making money on our own schedule, but how much money can we make?
 Is it worth the time and effort?
 And what are the risks and requirements to become an Uber driver?